 At Key Stage 1: topics taught include learning about a range of famous people in the past who have contributed to national and international achievements.
 For example, Christopher Columbus, Amelia Earhert, Neil Armstrong.
 These are chosen carefully to ensure pupils learn about individuals of both genders and from diverse backgrounds.
-Other topics consist of changes within living memory and events beyond living memory that are significant nationally or globally including the Great Fire of London and the first aeroplane flight.
+Other topics consist of changes within living memory and events beyond living memory that are significant nationally or globally including Remembrance, The Gunpowder Plot and the first aeroplane flight.

 Key Stage 2: The National Curriculum for History outlines that: Pupils should continue to develop chronologically secure knowledge and understanding of British, local and world history, establishing clear narratives within and across the periods they study.
 They should note connections, contrasts and trends over time and develop the appropriate use of historical terms.
 They should understand how our knowledge of the past is constructed from a range of sources.
 At Half Acres Primary Academy a long term plan, with carefully constructed units of work covering the full range of skills, is in place in order to achieve this.

-History is taught within each year group following a two year rolling programme.
+History is taught within a discrete theme in each year group .
 Medium term plans ensure coverage of both the required knowledge and the subject specific skills.
 Individual sessions are planned to inspire, engage and challenge pupils in response to their needs.
 Children are given a wide variety of experiences both in the classroom and out.
 We encourage school visits and visitors into school to enable the children to gain first hand experiences to support their learning.
 One element in the development of the pupils’ communication skills is for pupils to apply their writing skills within an extended written piece linked directly to their history theme.